Unusual Malaysian Drinks You Want To Try

 One of the freshest cooling concoctions is the Triveni Juice.

-They made the sweet, refreshing drink of a mixture of fresh pineapple, mango, and sweet lime.
+They made the sweet, refreshing drink of fresh pineapple, mango, and lime.

 Lassi, Sweet Lassi, Salted Sweet Lassi, Mango Lassi